The social and mobile marketing revolution: there’s more to come

 “This is quite different from the traditional roles of the marketing manager or creative marketer.”

-Marketing professionals need digital marketing skills across online ads, social media and search engine optimization (SEO).
+Marketing professionals need digital marketing skills across online ads, social media and search engine optimisation (SEO).

 These can be complemented with quantitative marketing skills, which gives them the ability to generate intelligence from big data.

 Both skills are connected and will fit with future trends – namely integration with sales, return on investment measurement and personalised data-driven content.

 “Of course, this does not mean that traditional skills, such as marketing management and creative, are not useful — but digital and quant skills can really set jobseekers apart, since firms need those skills to be successful in the future,” Guenther says.

 Immersive technology is set to further transform the world of marketing and communications.
 Wearable technology – such as rings that allow consumers to pay for items without reaching for their wallets – and virtual and augmented reality are already being put to use by some businesses.

 Smartphone adoption rates keep climbing, making it easier for marketers to reach customers anytime and anywhere.
 This allows for more precise, targeted messaging.